cKirkktoh/Caspe_K_HW3/README.md

-# Chinese Animated Movies Viewer 🎥🐉
+# Lumen Vue Chinese Animation Movies 🎥🐉

 This project is a simple Vue.js frontend connected to a custom-built Lumen API.
 It showcases a collection of Chinese animated movies, allowing users to browse through a sorted list and view individual movie details—all without leaving the page.